Coffin of Nedjemankh

 The coffin of Nedjemankh is a gilded ancient Egyptian coffin from the late Ptolemaic Period.
 It once encased the mummy of Nedjemankh, a priest of the ram-god Heryshaf.
+The coffin was purchased by the New York City Metropolitan Museum of Art in July 2017 to be the centerpiece of an exhibition entitled "Nedjemankh and His Gilded Coffin."
+The Metropolitan Museum of Art repatriated Nedjemankh and his coffin to Egypt in 2019, before the scheduled closure of the exhibition.

 Description

 The coffin is 181 cm (72.25 in) long, 53 cm (20.875 in) wide, and 28 cm (11 in) deep.
 It is made of a combination of cartonnage (linen, glue, and gesso), paint, gold, silver, resin, glass, wood, and leaded bronze.
-The lid is covered with vignettes illustrating funerary spells, and has an inscription invoking gold and silver; inside is a figure of Nut, the goddess of the sky, partially covered with silver foil.
-On the base of the coffin is a djed pillar.
+The lid is covered with vignettes, or images, of funerary spells from the Book of the Dead.
+The weighing of the heart against the Ma'at and the embalming of the mummy are commonly seen in depictions in Egyptian ritual ceremonies.
+There is an inscription invoking gold and silver.
+Inside is a figure of Nut, the goddess of the sky, partially covered with silver foil.
+On the base of the coffin there is a djed pillar hieroglyph, which is used to represent stability, as well as the backbone of Osiris, the Egyptian God of the afterlife.
+The Book of the Dead references the Djed symbol and states that the presence of the symbol on/around a mummy will not only help the spirit regain their backbone in the afterlife, but will ensure their resurrection, just as Osiris was resurrected.